Chart Color Schemes

 Coober Pedy ranks among the oldest 10% of areas nationwide

-The median age in Coober Pedy is 50 years, which is marginally higher than Rest of SA's average of 47 years and considerably older than the national norm of 38 years.
-The 25-34 cohort is notably over-represented at 13.3% locally compared to the Rest of SA average.
-Meanwhile, the 5-14 year-olds are under-represented at 6.2%.
-From the 2021 Census to present, the 15-24 age group has grown from 7.7% to 9.4%, while the 5-14 cohort has declined from 7.8% to 6.2%.
-By 2041, Coober Pedy is expected to see significant shifts in its age composition.
-The 85+ age cohort is projected to expand substantially by 48 people (160%) from 30 to 79 years old.
-Notably, the combined 65+ age groups will account for 77% of total population growth, reflecting the area's aging demographic profile.
-Conversely, both the 5-14 and 15-24 age groups are expected to see reduced numbers.
+The median age in Coober Pedy is 50 years, slightly higher than Rest of SA's average of 47 and considerably older than Australia's national norm of 38.
+Compared to the Rest of SA average, the 25-34 age cohort is notably over-represented at 13.3% in Coober Pedy, while the 5-14 year-olds are under-represented at 6.2%.
+Between the 2021 Census and present, the 15 to 24 age group has increased from 7.7% to 9.4%, while the 5 to 14 cohort has declined from 7.8% to 6.2%.
+By 2041, Coober Pedy's age composition is projected to shift notably.
+The 85+ age cohort is expected to expand substantially by 48 people, a 159% increase from the current figure of 30.
+Notably, the combined 65+ age groups will account for 79% of total population growth, reflecting the area's aging demographic profile.
+Conversely, both the 0-4 and 5-14 age groups are projected to see reduced numbers.